-Between 1998 and 2003, Pearlman was the on-air online host for the National Space Day webcast filmed annually from the Smithsonian's National Air and Space Museum.
+Between 1998 and 2003, Pearlman was the on-air, online host for the National Space Day webcast filmed from the Smithsonian's National Air and Space Museum.

-In 1996, Pearlman was hired by Space Adventures, Ltd., the first company to launch privately-financed tourists to the International Space Station, as their first Marketing and Public Relations Director, a position held until 2003.
+In 1996, Pearlman was hired by Space Adventures, Ltd., the first company to launch privately-financed individuals ("space tourists") to the International Space Station (ISS), as its first Marketing and Public Relations Director.

 Pearlman serves on the History Committee of the American Astronautical Society and on the nominating induction committee for the Astronaut Hall of Fame in Florida.
 He's a member of the Advisory Board for The Mars Generation and was previously on the board of directors of the National Space Society and U.S. Spacewalk of Fame Foundation.
 He is a former National Chair of the Students for the Exploration and Development and Space (SEDS).

 In 2001, his work on collectSPACE earned Pearlman the Collector of the Year Award from the Universal Autograph Collectors Club (UACC).

 In 2009, Pearlman was inducted into the Space Camp Hall of Fame, in part for his work on collectSPACE.